arjunkuzhikkattilsaji/soc-ai-project/README.md

 ## Why This Project Exists

 AWS GuardDuty is a managed threat detection service — but it's only free for a 30-day trial, after which it bills per GB of data analyzed.
-Rather than pay for it, this project demonstrates the same underlying detection mechanics by building them from scratch using AWS's permanently free-tier services, plus a local large language model (via Ollama) to generate human-readable incident reports — the kind a SOC Tier 1 analyst would write for a shift handoff.
+Rather than pay for it, this project demonstrates the same underlying detection mechanics by building them from scratch using AWS's permanently free-tier services, plus a local large language model (via Ollama) to generate human-readable incident reports, the kind a SOC Tier 1 analyst would write for a shift handoff.

 This project is not intended to replace GuardDuty in a production environment.
 It exists to demonstrate a working understanding of how managed cloud threat detection actually works under the hood.